-When thinking of direct mail, you might imagine big, colorful postcards from the local car dealership or the latest advertisements from a mortgage company, all of which end up in the same place: the trash.
+When thinking of direct mail, you might imagine big, colorful postcards from the local car dealership or the latest advertisements from a mortgage company – all of which end up in the same place: the trash.

 And while marketers are sending less direct mail and more emails, open rates for marketing emails are steadily declining.
 Direct mail and digital marketing, however, aren’t an either-or proposition.
-Combining these two marketing methods creates a powerful synergy, one that could create amazing results for your next campaign.
+Combining these two marketing methods creates a powerful synergy that could create amazing results for your next campaign.
 But where should you start?
 Check out these five ways to begin integrating direct mail and digital marketing now.

-According to DMN, when executed correctly, combining direct mail and email could lead to response rates that are more than double the typical results.
+When executed correctly, combining direct mail and email could lead to response rates that are more than double the typical results.
 This could seriously impact your ROI.
 When starting your campaign, it’s important to send direct mail to prospects first.

 A Utah-based digital marketing agency combined direct mail with digital marketing to drive greater engagement with its customers.
 The company sends a holiday card to customers each year, but recently, it decided to combine digital and direct mail for greater results.
 The company started by sending a holiday mailer to its clients.
 The front of the card included a poem focused on the company’s core values, and inside, there was a $20 bill and a QR code.
 Scanning the code led customers to a YouTube video that featured staffers expressing their sincere gratitude to their customers.